Coulson loses case against News Corp; Mulcaire wins

 The ever-widening scandal has damaged the reputations of politicians and senior police officers close to Murdoch's media group.

-Coulson quit as Prime Minister David Cameron's communications chief in January after Cameron was criticised for his decision to hire him.
+Coulson quit as Prime Minister David Cameron's communications chief in January after Cameron was criticized for his decision to hire him.

 Earlier on Wednesday, News Group lost a similar case against Glenn Mulcaire, the private investigator used by the News of the World to hack phones, and will have to resume paying his fees as he defends himself against scores of civil claims.